 This post is intended for my fellow West Virginians.
 West Virginia is coal country so a lot of West Virginians support the coal industry.

 I look at the big picture as an engineer.
 Now that the pollution problems associated with coal were mostly solved decades ago, I see coal as just another fossil fuel that we burn to obtain energy.
 It also happens to be what we have an abundance of in West Virginia.

 I’ve watched climate change coming since 1990 and it’s going to bring huge difficulties.
-You ain’t seen nuthin’ yet.
+We ain’t seen nuthin’ yet.
 The bottom line is humans have to eventually stop burning things to obtain energy.
 Achieving this goal is going to take a long time.
-I’m a realist.
-It’s going to take far longer than we can afford but that’s how it’s going to be.
+I don’t like it but I’m a realist.
+Weaning ourselves off of fossil fuels is going to take far longer than we can afford but that’s how it’s going to be.
 We’ll be burning coal for a long time to come.

 Power Plants and Efficiency